MileHacker Logo

 • Submit application form, valid passport, photos.

-• Detailed travel prepare and proof of where you're staying.
+• Detailed travel plan and proof of where you're staying.

-• Evidence that you can support yourself financially plus travel protection.
+• Evidence of sufficient funds plus travel protection.

 • Apply 3-6 months before travel due to varying processing times.